 · Mortgage Loan Calculation - Introduce the concept of a mortgage with this loan calculator and math worksheet.

 · Calculate Down Payments as a Fraction - Use the down payment and cost of a home to study fractions in a real-life scenario.
 This lesson is for grades 6-8.

 · Money Math - A middle school math curriculum focusing on financial literacy topics.

 · Home Buying: Terms of a Mortgage - A middles school math unit exploring the terms of a mortgage.

 Real Estate and Financial Literacy Concepts in High School (Grades 9-12)

 High school is the time when you need to dig deeply into financial literacy and real estate concepts.
 These young adults can and should understand the concepts of buying and selling real estate, leveraging investments and using interest to their advantage.
 In the high school years, students can delve a little deeper into the idea of investing in real estate, planning for a home purchase, shopping for a mortgage, and other real-estate related topics that they will face in just a few short years as adults.

 According to the national standards, high school students should understand important adult concepts of home buying, credit and lending.
 Some of these concepts include:

-The concepts taught to high school students are quite similar to the concepts taught to adults, but the .
+The concepts taught to high school students are quite similar to the concepts taught to adults, but the framework is different.
 With high school students, you are talking about the near future, whereas with adults you are talking about their current state.

 As you can see, these lesson plans focus on real-world experiences that students will need to be prepared for as adults.
 There is a stronger focus on home buying and investing in the 9 through 12 grade years as well.